Indians send Orioles to 19th straight road loss, 10-3 - WHIZ News

 CLEVELAND (AP) — José Ramírez and Bobby Bradley homered during a three-run first inning and the Cleveland Indians beat the Orioles 10-3 on Thursday, extending Baltimore’s road losing streak to 19 games.

-The Orioles are approaching the major league record of 22 consecutive road losses.
-Arizona, which tied the mark Wednesday, was slated to play at San Francisco later Thursday.
-The 1943 Philadelphia Athletics and 1963 New York Mets also lost 22 straight road games.
+The Orioles are approaching the major league record of 23 consecutive road losses, an active streak set by Arizona later Thursday in San Francisco.
+The 1943 Philadelphia Athletics and 1963 New York Mets had lost 22 straight road games.

 The win gave Cleveland a four-game sweep and sent Baltimore to its eighth straight loss overall.
 Orioles first baseman Trey Mancini admits this has been difficult.